 About Workshop

-The CubeSatSim, developed by AMSAT, and used in our satellite workshop, is a versatile satellite emulator designed for hands-on learning.
+The CubeSatSim, developed by AMSAT and used in our satellite workshop, is an excellent simulation of real research satellites, designed for educational use.

-With its modular design with three boards, CubeSatSim offers an interactive experience in satellite assembly and operations.
+With its modular design, the CubeSatSim offers an interactive experience in satellite assembly and operations.
+You will get to install solar cells and various sensors, among other things, on the satellite’s circuit board.

 Topics